OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:26

-Greet all the brothers and sisters with a holy kiss.
+Extend a warm greeting to all the brothers and sisters.

 ## 1 Thessalonians 5:27